MussieTeka/media-library-manager/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank the Microverse community and the partners.
+We would like to thank the Microverse community and its partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>